sunlordc1/abi-fontawesome/README.md

-# wp_font-awesome
+# abi-fontawesome
-Add font awesome 6 pro with plugin
+Add font awesome 6 pro with plugin to your wordpress project